factsheet – introducing curfews

 It is important to realise that every cat has a unique personality and because of this will have a different adjustment period to an overnight curfew.
 Having a safe, warm environment will encourage your cat to stay inside at night, easing the transition.
 A curfew doesn’t have to be just from dusk until dawn.
 You might allow your cat two hours of outdoor time in the morning, with a curfew before you leave for work.
 Perhaps the neighbours let their dog out in the late afternoon, so for safety you might choose to adopt a mid-afternoon curfew for your cat.
 Or you might decide to give your cat outdoor access only when you are at home.

 Whenever the curfew, the basics of training remain the same.
 A hungry cat will be eager to please you.
 Adjust your cat’s meal times to match the times you would like your cat to come inside.
 Remember that animals find security in routine and even thrive on it.
 Be regular with your routine and be patient with your cat.
-Products like ‘Feliway’, a synthetic pheromone spray which comforts cats, can assist your cat with settling in during the initial curfew period.
+Calming products like calming treats, ‘Zylkene’ and ‘Feliway’ can assist your cat with settling in during the initial curfew period.
 Again, consistency and patience are the keys to help both you and your cat adapt to a curfew with the best results.

 While all care has been taken in preparing this document, it is intended to provide general information only and should not be taken as constituting professional advice.
 Mention of a product or business does not mean endorsement by Cat Protection.